infantiablue/techika/src/blog/posts/build-hackernews-reader-vuejs-tailwind-p3.md

 ## Conclusion

-In this part, I think the most important lesson is how we analysis, plan and implement desired features.
-By planning ahead, we gonna avoid many bugs and save a lot of time in implementation stage.
+In this part, I think the most important lesson is how we analyze, plan and implement desired features.
+By planning ahead, we gonna avoid many bugs and save a lot of time in the coding implementation.
 More than that, we also have a chance to get familiar with ES2018 syntax `for await ... of` in a practical project.

 <sub>Photo by <a href="https://unsplash.com/@angelyviviana55?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Angely Acevedo</a> on <a href="https://unsplash.com/s/photos/infinite?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></sub>